pitt-crc/kubernetes-tutorial/README.md

 The following section provides instructions for setting up a development Kubernetes environment.
 These instructions are not suitable for building a production ready system.
-Command line examples are written for an x86-64 system running [Rocky Linux](https://rockylinux.org/).
+Command line examples are written for an x86 system running [Rocky Linux 9](https://rockylinux.org/).
-Links are provided to the alternative installation instructions for other system configurations.
+Links are provided to alternative installation instructions for other system configurations.

 ### Installing Docker

 Rocky linux maintains [official instructions](https://docs.rockylinux.org/gemstones/docker/) for installing docker.
-The open source alternative Podman does come pre-installed on Rocky, but has compatibility issues with the tools we will be using later on ([for example](https://github.com/kubernetes/minikube/issues/9120)).
+The open source alternative Podman may come pre-installed on some systems, but has compatibility issues with the tools we will be using later on ([for example](https://github.com/kubernetes/minikube/issues/9120)).
 Installing docker boils down to a few `dnf` commands:

 ```bash